mongodb/mongodbatlas-cloudformation-resources/cfn-resources/thirdpartyintegration/docs/README.md

 #### ApiKey

-Key that allows MongoDB Cloud to access your Opsgenie account.
+Key that allows MongoDB Cloud to access your Opsgenie/Datadog account.

 _Required_: No